 Sushi is normally prepared with vinegared rice and combined with seafood and vegetables.
 However, rice is off-limits on the keto diet because it is so high in carbs.
 This has left many keto dieters with a hole in their heart since they can no longer eat it!

-Additionally, most sushi dishes are best when dipped in soy sauce.
+Most sushi dishes are best when dipped in soy sauce.
 Consuming a little bit of soy sauce is fine on the keto diet.
 But if you’re sensitive to gluten or wheat, then you may want to use a wheat-free sauce, such as tamari.

 It’s also important to find a brand without added sugars to keep your carbs to a minimum.
-This can be hard to do, which is why we recommend a homemade sauce using keto-friendly ingredients.
+This can be hard to do, which is why I recommend a homemade sauce using keto-friendly ingredients.

-For the filling, we have cucumber, avocado, egg and fresh salmon.
+For the filling, I have cucumber, avocado, egg and fresh salmon.
 You can use smoked salmon if you can find it at your local fish market.
 You can also choose your own choice of seafood such as tuna or shrimp.

 Prepare the sushi rice: Wash the cauliflower, remove the leaves, and cut into small pieces.
 With a food processor, grate the cauliflower until it gets pieces similar size to rice.
 Then, place in the microwave and cook for one minute until it’s soft.